merodiro/SimpleAdmin/README.md

 Run the command to publish the package migration

+Optional only if users table name isn't `users`

 ```bash
 php artisan vendor:publish --provider="Merodiro\SimpleAdmin\SimpleAdminServiceProvider"
 ```
-It assumes that users are in the `users` table, if not you can change the name in the migration file

 Migrate database

+It assumes that users are in the `users` table, if not you can change the config file

 ```bash
 php artisan migrate